dps923/winter2020/graded-work/assign4-professor.md

 * Then do the work to add, configure, and code the scene and segue

 > Tip:
-> The data source for this food list should be a fetched results controller (frc).
+> The data source for this food list must be a fetched results controller (frc).
 > Later, we'll be adding items to the list, and the frc will easily enable the list update task.

 At this point, your food consumed list may look something like this: